PaskLab/adastry-ui/docs/docs/services/shared-pool.md

 This protocole behavior can make accounting complicated in certain situation.
 Let consider a pool with 2 owners.
 One of the owners account is set as the rewards account.
 Therefore, all rewards will fall into this account, raising the active stake of the account, epoch after epoch.
-If both owner have an equal amount in their respective account and never touch it, the math are rather simple.
-But in other situation, it might require more advance calculation and tracking.
+If both owners have an equal amount in their respective account and never touch it, the maths are rather simple.
+But in other situations, it might require more advanced calculations and tracking.

 ## Definitions related to shared pool

 ### Balance

-**Balance** refer to the portion of the active stake at the beginning of an epoch, excluding the rewards available for withdraw.
+**Balance** refers to the portion of the active stake at the beginning of an epoch, excluding the rewards available for withdraw.
 This value is calculated for every epoch.

 :::info